 If you like a large, busy campsite with lots of kids and teens, this is certainly the place to be.
 Yuri made friends and loved it.
 There’s a playground, on the beach is a diving center, they rent out kayaks and waterbikes.
 Beachvolleybal, an animation program, massages and beachbars all there to entertain you.
 On the tip was a restaurant situated with a view on the bay.
 A supermarket conveniently located near the reception.

 Big bonus also is that the campsite is located just 7 km from Old Town Split.
+If you like this area, it’s handy to know the cost of living in Split.
 So far the first of the campsites in Croatia we visited.

 Camping Stobrec Split

 A campsite you don’t need to leave to have a good vacation, that’s camping Beach resort Solaris.
 You can do something and dine somewhere else every day.
 In short this is one of the luxury campsites in Croatia.

 Our days ended with strolling or sitting on the beach and seeing the sun set.
 We had 4 beautiful sunsets, during the 4 nights we stayed on the resort.
 We weren’t the only ones enjoying the sunsets.
 The first evening we were walking back from dinner over the boulevard and we stopped to stare at the beautiful colors of the sky.
 The other evenings we sat on chairs on the beach and enjoyed drinks from the beachbar.
 They have some pretty sunsets in Sibenik.

 We enjoyed swimming in the sea, Yuri played on the bouncy castle in the water.
 You pay for half an hour of fun.
 But next to the campsite being near the sea, on the resort are also several swimming pools filled with sea water.
 We played in the one in the campsite area.
 The swimming pool had 3 different heights in which Yuri could stand up straight.